camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/using-existing-opensearch.md

 ### Authentication

 There are two layers of permissions with OpenSearch.
-IAM and OpenSearch internal.
-If you would like to connect to OpenSearch using IAM roles for service accounts (IRSA) then please also refer to this [page](../platforms/amazon-eks/irsa.md)
+AWS IAM and OpenSearch internal.
+If you would like to connect to OpenSearch using IAM roles for service accounts (IRSA) then please also refer to the [IAM roles for service accounts](../platforms/amazon-eks/irsa.md) page.

-Otherwise, if you wish to connect to AWS managed OpenSearch with basic auth the you can follow the example given below.
+Otherwise, if it is intended to connect to AWS managed OpenSearch with basic auth then the example below can be followed:

 ## Values file

-The only change required to use AWS managed OpenSearch is configuring the following values in the Camunda 8 Self-Managed Helm chart:
+The following values can be configured in the Camunda 8 Self-Managed Helm chart in order to use AWS managed OpenSearch:

 ### Connecting to AWS managed OpenSearch with basic auth.